Vectreal/vectreal-core/packages/hooks/README.md

 }
 ```

-The `optimize` object includes:
+The `optimize` object includes quick access optimization:

-- `simplifyOptimization()`: Simplifies the model using mesh simplification.
+- `simplifyOptimization(options)`: Simplifies the model using mesh simplification.
-- `dedupOptimization()`: Removes duplicate vertices and meshes.
+- `dedupOptimization(options)`: Removes duplicate vertices and meshes.
-- `quantizeOptimization()`: Reduces the precision of vertex attributes.
+- `quantizeOptimization(options)`: Reduces the precision of vertex attributes.
+- `texturesCompressionOptimization(options)`: Compresses the relevant textures in the model file using texture compression.

 ### useOptimizeModel